RobertFoss79/whisper_transcriber/README.md

 Whisper Transcription Tools

-This project contains two Python scripts for transcribing audio files using OpenAI's Whisper model.
+This project contains two Python scripts for transcribing audio files using OpenAI's Whisper model., written using Gemini AI.

 whisper_batch.py: Automatically transcribes all MP3s in a specific "todo" folder.